rixiobarrios/mern-auth-tutorial/README.md

 ## Add Users to Jobs

 Now we're going to create a one-to-many relationship between our users and jobs.
-In Mongoose, we can do this with _child referencing_ or _parent referencing_, but the preferred approach for one-to-many is through **parent referencing**.
-This means that we'll add the parent document id to each of the child documents.
+In Mongoose, we can do this with _child referencing_ or _parent referencing_, but the preferred approach for one-to-many relationships is through **parent referencing**.
+This means that weʼll add the parent document’s id to each of the child documents.
 This keeps our data flat and helps to prevent inconsistencies.

 1. Open the `db/models/job_model.js` file.
-1. After the description property in the schema add an owner field.
-Set its type to a Mongoose object id, reference the User model and make it required:
+1. After the description property in the schema, add an owner field.
+Set its type to a Mongoose object id, reference the User model, and make it required:

 ```js
 {